saikotek/docs/pages/storage_and_backup/object_storage/s3_faq/guide.en-sg.md

 Incoming public traffic is the data uploaded from the internet to an OVHcloud server.

 Outgoing public traffic is the data downloaded from an OVHcloud server to the internet.

+Some traffic/public bandwidth limitations may exist for a given OVHcloud service and/or a given region.
+We recommend referring to the specific documentation of the OVHcloud service you are using for more details.

 ## Availability